The Clock Tower is unique in the country and still serves as a popular informal meeting place in the heart of the city

 Help Wanted !!
-Volunteers from the Civic Society open the Clock Tower for visitors during alternative weekends* from Easter to mid-September and on other special occasions, such as the switch on of the Christmas lights.
+Volunteers from the Civic Society open the Clock Tower for visitors during alternative weekends* from Easter to the end of September and on other special occasions, such as the switch on of the Christmas lights.
 We have a valued group of people who help with this ( known as Clockateers), and anyone who could give some time to go on the rota would be very welcome.
 Visitors come from around the world and it is very rewarding to meet the variety of people who come to climb the 93 spiral steps to the top.
 More volunteers are always welcome, please contact Jill Singer on 838965 or firstname.lastname@example.org or Dawn Wheeler on 865652.

 Background.
-Built between 1403 and 1412, the Clock Tower of St Albans is the only medieval town belfry in England, and was raised by the townsmen to assert their freedom, power and wealth in the face of the premier abbey in the land (now of course St Albans cathedral).
+Built in 1405, the Clock Tower of St Albans is the only medieval town belfry in England, and was raised by the townsmen to assert their freedom, power and wealth in the face of the premier abbey in the land (now of course St Albans cathedral).
 Sited on slightly higher ground, the citizens’ Tower looked the Abbey in the eye.
 In former years it has also been a shop, as well as a government telegraph station during the Napoleonic wars of the early nineteenth century.

 The Tower’s original bell, weighing one ton with a diameter of one metre (some 47”) and named Gabriel, is still in place.
 It would sound the Angelus and the evening Curfew as well as giving the alarm in case of “fire or fray” and sounded the alarm at the First Battle of St Albans in 1455.